-Listening and talking activities, or what the Education Endowment Foundation (EEF) describes as oral language, emphasise the importance of spoken language and verbal interaction in learning.
+Listening and talking activities, or what the Education Endowment Foundation describes as oral language, emphasise the importance of spoken language and verbal interaction in learning.
 Listening and talking underpin learning experiences across the four contexts and have a direct impact on learners' progress in reading and writing.
-Explicit attention to the teaching of talk in a variety of contexts supports learners' overall achievement and attainment.
-In addition, adults who are mindful of how to adapt their own language and talk will support learners at the earliest stages of literacy development.
+Consequently, paying explicit attention to the teaching of talk in a variety of contexts supports learners' overall achievement and attainment.

-Oral language and interaction skills form the foundation for early literacy development.
-Research indicates that developing children's listening and talking skills helps reduce the poverty-related attainment gap by improving learners' outcomes across the three curriculum areas of literacy, numeracy and health and wellbeing'

-A pedagogical focus on oral language has been found to have a positive impact on relationships and engagement in learning, as well as supporting self-regulation and metacognition.
-Equally, less developed communication skills can lead to poorer outcomes in terms of employment opportunities and an individual's mental health and wellbeing.
+Research indicates that developing children's listening and talking skills helps reduce the poverty-related attainment gap by improving learners' outcomes across the three curriculum areas of literacy, numeracy and health and wellbeing.
+Indeed, a pedagogical focus on oracy has been found to have a positive impact on relationships and engagement in learning, as well as in supporting self-regulation and metacognition.
+Conversely, a lack of well-developed communication skills can ultimately lead to worse outcomes in terms of employment opportunities and an individual's mental health and wellbeing.